framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Add functionality to grabber so that it can only be pushed (right now it can be pushed and pulled)
 - [ ] JSON Saving encryption is broken, probably wrong key
 - [ ] Make Dog increase DistancePercentage the closer he is to the placeable.
+- [ ] Adapt ChatGPT agent logic into project.
+Change from config to manual ScriptableObject based creation of characters to be drag-dropped into characters

 ## DOING